 When I went away to college, I thought having arrived meant hosting awesome dinner parties and entertaining with charm and pizazz.
 I was so excited to have friends over and cook for them — although my cooking range was really limited.
 Among my go-to dishes?
 Sundried Tomato Pasta … from the Cooking with Friends Cookbook.
 Actually, it was my one and only specialty.
 Too bad not everyone loves sundried tomatoes like I do.

 Sundried tomatoes — the dried kind, not the ones packed in oil — are sliced thinly.
 You’ll need a good, sharp knife and a bit of patience (don’t worry, it’s really not that bad).
+(Hint: The Trader Joe’s ones I mentioned come already sliced, making quick work of this dish.)
 Once that’s done, you mince a clove of garlic and mix it all up with crushed red pepper and a little oil in a bowl.
 Once the pasta is done, you stir in a 1/2 cup of pasta water too before tossing with the drained pasta.

 Finally, you chop up some prosciutto and stir it into the pasta.
-That’s it.
-You are totally ready to eat.
+Make sure it’s evenly distributed throughout.

 Now I want to invite over all the friends from my college days of making an old version of this pasta (which had no prosciutto, more oil, no pasta water and more garlic) so they can see how far I’ve come.
 In the meantime, I am just going to have a little more pasta for myself.

 - 1/2 lb pasta such as Mezzi Rigatoni

 - 1 cup thinly sliced sundried tomatoes, (the dried kind; NOT packed in oil)